 Pros & Cons of modified sine wave inverters

-modified sine wave inverters lie in that it is more economical than pure sine wave inverters.
+1.The advantages of modified sine wave inverters lie in that it is more economical than pure sine wave inverters.
 When the load is simple induction or resistive load like motor and light bulbs, the modified sine wave can work better than sine waves.

 2.The disadvantages is that the modified sine wave won’t work well with some modern appliances.